aayan7/PitchPerfect/README.md

 # PitchPerfect

-# app that changes your pitch to make you sound like different characters/animals, for eg., Darth Vader, or a chipmunk
+# An app that changes your pitch to make you sound like different characters/animals, for eg., Darth Vader, or a chipmunk

 # WORK IN PROGRESS